Types of Futures Contracts: Meaning, Categories & Examples

 Interest Rate Futures

-One way to protect yourself from the possibility of future fluctuations in the interest rate of a financial instrument is to purchase interest-rate futures.
+One way to protect from the possibility of future fluctuations in the interest rate of a financial instrument is to purchase interest-rate futures.
 Uncertain interest rates might put firms under further financial strain and cause large losses.
 Usually, money market or bond market instruments like government bonds, bills, and the like are utilised with interest rate futures.
 These types of futures contracts are based on these assets.

 Stock Futures